gamache/hyperresource/README.md

 #    }
 ```

 Some things happened magically here.
-First, the +users+ link has been
+First, the `users` link has been
-added as a method on the +api+ object.
-Then, calling +first+ on a
+added as a method on the `api` object.
+Then, calling `first` on a
-not-yet-loaded object -- the +users+ link -- loaded it automatically.
+not-yet-loaded object -- the `users` link -- loaded it automatically.
-Finally, calling +first+ on the object is a shorthand for returning the
+Finally, calling `first` on the object is a shorthand for returning the
-first object in the first collection in the +_embedded+ field (and,
+first object in the first collection in the `_embedded` field (and,
-therefore, the +self.objects+ hash).
+therefore, the `self.objects` hash).

 Now let's put it together.
 Johnny ran his mouth in the